Mass media in Thailand

 Thailand has a well-developed mass media sector, especially by Southeast Asian standards.
-The Thai government and the military have long exercised considerable control, especially over radio and TV stations.
+The Thai government and the military have long exercised considerable control over the media, especially radio and television stations.
 During the governments of Thaksin Shinawatra and the subsequent military-run administration after the 2006 coup and military coup of 2014, the media in Thailand—both domestic and foreign—have suffered from increasing restrictions and censorship, sometimes subtle, sometimes overt.

 In its Freedom of the Press 2017 report, Freedom House labeled the Thai press as "not free".
 Reporters Without Borders in 2021 ranked Thailand 137th out of 180 nations in press freedom, up three spots from 2020.
 Assaults on press freedom have continued in 2020, including self-censorship from mainstream media on the demands to reform the Thai monarchy during the 2020–2021 Thai protests.

 On World Press Freedom Day 2015, four of Thailand's professional media organizations issued a joint statement calling for the military government to revoke onerous press restrictions and cease political interference with the National Broadcasting and Telecommunications Commission of Thailand.

 Television

 Television is by far the most popular medium in Thailand.
-Almost 80 percent of Thais are estimated to rely on television as their primary source of news.
+Almost 80% of Thais are estimated to rely on television as their primary source of news.
 Major television stations are owned and controlled by the Royal Thai Army, MCOT and government.